oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 {: #figleaftxtokenbody title="Example: Txn-Token Body"}
 A Txn-Token from an internal request would look much the same except the rctx and tctx field claims would be populated with information from the initiating workloads request.

-# TTS
+# Txn-Token Service (TTS)
-A TTS uses {{RFC8693}} as described in this specification if it issues transaction tokens in response to HTTP requests.
+A Txn-Token Service (TTS) uses {{RFC8693}} as described in this specification if it issues transaction tokens in response to HTTP requests.
 The unique properties of the Txn-Token requests and responses are described below.
 The TTS MAY optionally support other OAuth 2.0 endpoints and features, but that is not a requirement for it to be a TTS.

 Each Trust Domain that uses Txn-Tokens MUST have exactly one logical TTS.